Trees of Graphs as Boundaries of Hyperbolic Groups: Introduction

 \item \itmlabel{bd_g_reg_twocon_tog} $\partial G$ is homeomorphic to a regular tree of 2-connected graphs;

 \item \itmlabel{g_rigid_cluster_factors_vf} each rigid cluster factor of $G$ is virtually free. \end{enumerate} \end{mainthm}

-As a complement to \Mainthmref{1}, we present also in the paper the description of the structure of a regular tree of graphs appearing in condition \pitmref{bd_g_reg_twocon_tog} of this result, given explicitely in terms of the features of the corresponding Bowditch JSJ splitting of $G$ (see \Thmref{S.1}, and the description of the corresponding graphical connecting system $\mathcal{R}_G$ given in Section \secref{S}).
+As a complement to \Mainthmref{1}, we present also in the paper the description of the structure of a regular tree of graphs appearing in condition \pitmref{bd_g_reg_twocon_tog} of this result, given explicitly in terms of the features of the corresponding Bowditch JSJ splitting of $G$ (see \Thmref{S.1}, and the description of the corresponding graphical connecting system $\mathcal{R}_G$ given in \Secref{S}).
+In fact, as we show in \Rmkref{splitting_generalization}, an explicit description of $\partial G$ as a regular tree of graphs can be similarly obtained from a splitting of $G$ coming from a much more general class of splittings over $2$-ended subgroups with maximal $2$-ended and virtually free vertex groups.

-One can view \Mainthmref{1} as confirming that regular trees of graphs are indeed the simplest topological spaces in the complexity hierarchy among connected 1-dimensional Gromov boundaries of hyperbolic groups. \Mainthmref{1} shows also that the zoo of connected 1-dimensional Gromov boundaries is quite complicated, and there is a big gap in it between trees of graphs and the boundaries of those groups which contain as their rigid factors groups whose boundary is either the Sierpinski curve or the Menger curve.
+One can view \Mainthmref{1} as confirming that regular trees of graphs are indeed the simplest topological spaces in the complexity hierarchy among connected 1-dimensional Gromov boundaries of hyperbolic groups. \Mainthmref{1} shows also that the zoo of connected 1-dimensional Gromov boundaries is quite complicated, and there is a big gap in it between trees of graphs and the boundaries of those groups which contain as their rigid factors groups whose boundary is either the Sierpinski curve or the Menger curve (see \Rmkref{15.6} for more detailed discussion of this issue).
 The closer understanding of the species inside this gap seems to be an interesting challenge for future investigations.

 As a byproduct of the methods developed for the proof of \Mainthmref{1}, we present also another result, \Mainthmref{2} below.
 In the light of the comments in the previous paragraph, it can be viewed as characterizing those 1-ended hyperbolic groups $G$ whose boundaries $\partial G$ belong to some subclass in the class of trees of graphs, which consists of the simplest spaces among them, namely the so called \emph{trees of $\theta$-graphs}.
 A \emph{$\theta$-graph} is any connected graph having precisely 2 vertices, whose any edge has both these vertices as its endpoints (obviously, $\theta$-graphs typically contain multiple edges).
 A $\theta$-graph is \emph{thick} if it has at least three edges.
 A \emph{tree of thick $\theta$-graphs} is a tree of graphs whose all consituent graphs are thick $\theta$-graphs (compare \Secref{tr_gr}).